lehins/tutorials/Haskell/containers/containers.md

 allStateEmployeesMap es = Map.fromSet (`employeesFrom` es) allStates
 ```

-Above function will produce undesired empty Maps of `Employees` for some states,
+Last function will produce undesired empty Maps of `Employees` for some states,
-but that effect is kept for the sole purpose of demonstrating similarities
+but there is a reason behind it, it will help us demonstrate similarities between
-between `Map.filter` and `Map.mapMaybe`:
+`Map.filter` and `Map.mapMaybe`:

 ```haskell
 statePersonsMap' :: Employees -> Map.Map State [Person]